tanyaberde/tanyaberde.github.io/readme.md

 # Tanya's play heap
-This is part of a course project for website-building.
+This was part of a course project for website-building.

-## Purpose
+For now it houses only my CV, resume, and bio.
-For now, this will be my personal webpage.
-Soon it will house my CV, bio, research, and possibly a research blog.
+Only the CV and resume are periodically updated.